A free day to get your ski legs tuned in the Saint Foy ski domain. Pick up at the end of day and back to the Auberge for some R&R.

 The guide to skier ratio is 1:6 maximum, our advanced weeks typically run on a 1:4 ratio with expert trips either 1:2 or 1:1 we can run with a maximum of 2 groups on the same week.

-Accommodation in Sainte Foy is provided by The Auberge sur la montagne.
-Please check the holiday description to confirm which accommodation the course will be housed in.
-For 2019/2020 season we are using;
+Accommodation in Sainte Foy is provided by AllAtSki.
+Please check the holiday description to confirm which accommodation the course will be housed in or contact the office team to find out more.

 IFMGA / UIAGM / IVBV